The Wastewater Collection Division

 Provisions for regulation of the city wastewater collection system can be found in City Code, Chapter 27, Utilities, Article III Sewers and Sewage Disposal.
 These provisions meet federal guidelines and include pretreatment requirements.
 The ordinance provides for connections, fees and charges, user requirements and industrial discharges.
 Tampering with the city wastewater collection system is a violation of local ordinances and state statutes.

 Our wastewater system dates back to 1894 (history).
 About 25 percent of its current size was in place by 1933.
 Most of the remaining portions were built between 1950 and 1962.
-The system includes four water reclamation facilities, geographically located throughout the city, which treat wastewater.
-The four service areas include 19,378 manholes, over 888 miles of gravity mains, over 97,932 laterals, 83 lift stations and over 49 miles of force main.
+The system includes three water reclamation facilities, geographically located throughout the city, which treat wastewater.
+The three service areas include 19,378 manholes, over 888 miles of gravity mains, over 97,932 laterals, 83 lift stations and over 49 miles of force main.

 About our Division